ahujasherry/ahujasherry/Readme.md

 Hi there, I'm Sherry 👋,

-A Full Stack Web developer 💻 and designer 🎨 from India currently based in Toronto, Canada.
+A backend developer at Amazon, Vancouver , Canada💻

 - 👨‍💻 Full Stack Springboot and MERN Developer
 - 📚 5 Years of Professional work experience with Talink, PayPal, Samsung R&D and product based startups